 Related: How to Set Financial Goals That Actually Make You Happy (Free Printable Workbook)

 The idea is to use these budgeting categories as a way to analyze your current monthly budget.

 As such, the first step to making these budgeting categories useful is to compare them with your actual current spending.
 The emphasis is on actual because research shows there is a vast difference between what we say and what we do.

 This is called social desirability bias.
 It means that we tend to answer questions about ourselves in ways that are socially desirable.
 A fun exercise to see how this bias works in practice is to estimate your current monthly expenses, then compare that estimate to the actual data.
 For a quicker experiment, try just one category.
 For example, compare what you think you spent on eating out last month to what you actually spent at restaurants.

 - Look at last month’s credit card statement(s) and insert the data into a good budget template.

-- Use a good, free budgeting app like Mint or Personal Capital and have the app automatically download the past transactions.
+- Use a good, free budgeting app (more below), and have the app automatically download the past transactions.

 The goal is to get the actual results, showing exactly what you spent down to the dollar.